gloganbart/gloganbart.github.io/--- layout: page title: Home ---  # Hello! I'm (George) Logan Bartholomew, a graduate student in the UC Berkeley department of chemistry working on fun new ways to make fun new things in the [Sarpong group](https:/www.sarponggroup.com/). [Here]({{ site.url }}/pdfs/home.md

 title: Home
 ---

-# Hello!
+# Hello
 I'm (George) Logan Bartholomew, a graduate student in the UC Berkeley department of chemistry working on fun new ways to make fun new things in the [Sarpong group](https://www.sarponggroup.com/).
-[Here]({{ site.url }}/pdfs/LoganBartholomewCV.pdf) is a link to my resumé should you be interested.
+[Here]({{ site.url }}/pdfs/LoganBartholomewCV.pdf) is a link to my CV.

 This is a repository inclusive of projects, teaching materials, work and research descriptions, contact and resumé information, and more.